hummingbird-project/hummingbird-docs/Hummingbird.docc/index.md

 ### Extending Hummingbird

-The Hummingbird package comes with a number of libraries to extend your application.
+The Hummingbird package comes with a number of modules to extend your application.

 - ``HummingbirdTLS``: TLS support.
 - ``HummingbirdHTTP2``: Support for HTTP2 upgrades.